ham-jaky/ham-jaky/README.md

 - 💬 Ask me about anything you like.
 If you get a good answer is the better question.
 - 📫 How to reach me:
   - Matrix: @r3b2f:darc.de
-  - Mastodon: @DO2JFR@radiosocial.de
-  - Twitter: @DO2JFR
+  - Twitter: @DK5YM
   - Briar: briar://abluhw2xktsib3lp5yrqizu2iog3msqffd3i5irpkpyrapyi2lnaa (prob. not the best Idea cause I'm often logged out)
-  - Threema and E-Mail: ask me
+  - Threema: ask me
+  - Mail: dk5ym at darc.de
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I did my ham exam (CEPT-Novice) with an age of 16 years.
+(And my HAREC with 17!)

 <!--
 **ham-jaky/ham-jaky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.